kieran-mackle/AutoTrader/docs/source/core/core-modules.md

 The global configuration file is also used to store email account details for [email notifications](emailing-utils).

 ### AutoTrader
-AutoTrader is the brains behind the software - read the complete documentation for it [here](autotrader-docs).
-In brief, it compiles each strategy and assigns a trading bot for each instrument in the strategy's watchlist (as defined in the [strategy configuration](strategy-config) file).
-Each of these bots will then monitor a single instrument to trade it according to the strategy it has been assigned.
+AutoTrader provides the the skeleton to your trading framework - read the complete documentation for it [here](autotrader-docs).
+In brief, AutoTrader loads each strategy, deploys trading bots, and monitors them for as long as they are trading.

-The mechanism by which the bots are deployed depends on the update mode of AutoTrader.
-Bots can either be periodically updated with new data, or connected to a data stream to run continuously.
+The mechanism by which the bots are deployed depends on the selected [run mode](autotrader-run-modes) of AutoTrader.
+Bots can either be periodically updated with new data, or run continuously without stopping.
 When running periodically, the bots will be deployed each time the data is updated, and terminated after executing the strategy.
-When connected to a price stream, the bots will be deployed in detached-bot mode once only, trading continuously until a termination signal is received.
-In most strategies, periodic update mode is adequate.

 ### Broker API Connection
-Each bot will also be connected to a [broker API](broker-interface).
+Each bot will also be connected to one or more [broker APIs](broker-interface).
 When they recieve a signal from the trading strategy, they will place an order with the broker.
 This modular structure allows for a seamless transition from backtesting to livetrading.

 (shutdown-routines-overview)=
 ### Shutdown Routines
 AutoTrader also supports the inclusion of strategy-specific shutdown routines.
 This includes any processes you would like to run *after* your strategy is finished trading.
 This may include writing data to file, pickling the strategy instance, or sending termination emails.
 Read more about this functionality [here](strategy-shutdown-routine).